I have been delving into the fields of therapeutic essential oils and aromatherapy for over eight years.

-- Soft Floral Scent: Essential oil choices include rose, lavender, clary sage, patchouli, and mandarin essential oils.
+- Soft Floral Scent: Choices include rose, lavender, clary sage, patchouli, and mandarin essential oils.

-- Fresh Citrus Scent: Essential oil choices include orange blossom, lemon grass, grapefruit, bergamot, and cypress essential oils.
+- Fresh Citrus Scent: Choices include orange blossom, lemongrass, grapefruit, bergamot, and cypress essential oils.

-- Light Herbal Scent: Essential oil choices include rosemary, sandalwood, juniper, and eucalyptus essential oils.
+- Light Herbal Scent: Choices include rosemary, sandalwood, juniper, and eucalyptus essential oils.